acoyfellow/FormSync/README.md

 # FormSync ([demo](https://jsfiddle.net/acoyfellow/2se2rLq2 "demo"))

 Store your website visitors form data locally.
 Improve conversions for people who dropped off mid-way through filling out an online form.

-FormSync is a lightweight js library with 0 configuration.
+Less than 3kb.

 It simply attaches `onkeyup` listeners to every `input` and `textarea` element on the page, and syncs them locally in the client using [LocalForage](https://github.com/localForage/localForage "LocalForage").